gunayus/elastic-workshop/README.md

 }'
 ```

+send as many requests as you wish by modifying the artist_id so that artists get different rankings.

 posting these listen-event records will trigger auto indexing events and updating artist rankings, as well as user profiles

 once the artist rankings are updated, search results will be boosted depending on the artist ranking. have a look at following classes